mefistotelis/pylabview/README.md

 You can look into internals of a compiled VI project.
 You can also, to some extent, convert the EXE cack to source form.
-Though at the moment, the tools will not allow you to automatically recover Block Diagram and Front Panel, which are lost during VIs compilation process.
+Though at the moment, the tools will not allow you to automatically recover Block Diagram which is lost during VIs compilation process.
+There is a script which recovers Front Panel from a VI which had it removed.

 It is possible to write a tool which recovers these items, though.